keegango/lsqpy/README.md

 	B*x # Fails
 	A*x # Ok

-Finally, a few common operations have been created for affine to make formulating your problem simpler.
+Finally, a few common operations have been created for affine expressions to make formulating your problem simpler.

 	x = Variable(10)